jeroenzwart/laravel-csv-seeder/README.md

 - Adjust Laravel's timestamp at seeding.

 ## Installation
-- Require this package directly by `composer require jeroenzwart/laravel-csv-seeder`
+- Require this package directly by `composer require --dev jeroenzwart/laravel-csv-seeder`
 - Or add this package in your composer.json and run `composer update`

     "jeroenzwart/laravel-csv-seeder": "1.*"